awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 }
 ```

-For more information, see the [Amazon S3 Developer Guide](https://docs.aws.amazon.com/AmazonS3/latest/dev/)\.
+For more information, see the [Amazon Simple Storage Service Developer Guide](https://docs.aws.amazon.com/AmazonS3/latest/dev/)\.
+If you use a customer managed AWS KMS CMK to encrypt data at rest in Amazon S3, the service must have permission to use the CMK on the caller's behalf\.
+For more information, see [AWS Managed CMKs and Customer Managed CMKs](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html#aws-managed-customer-managed-cmks) in the *Amazon Simple Storage Service Developer Guide*\.

 ------